How to Improve Your Listening Skills as a Language Learner – an In-Depth Guide

 In other words, you need to put yourself in situations where you can develop your ear as effectively as possible by increasing the stakes (use techniques above).

 Alternatively, sometimes the reason language learners struggle with listening comprehension is because they simply haven’t developed vocabulary or grammar in their target language.

-When I was first starting to learn a second language, I remember putting on movies in my target language without subtitles and thinking “this is impossible, I’ll never be able to learn this language.”
+When I was first starting to learn a second language, I remember putting on movies in my target language without subtitles.
+And I would think, “This is impossible, I’ll never be able to learn this language.”